 A minimum one-night getaway or longer vacation rental is now available and affordable at By the Side of the Road Getaway Lodging.
 This award-winning lodging business, with twenty-years of successful operation, will maintain its five-star level of service in its new identity.
 Anna and Jesse welcome you to be their guests now and in many return visits in the future.

-If walls could talk, those at By the Side of the Road Bed & Breakfast would surely share some interesting tales of war and peace in the heart of Virginia’s beautiful Shenandoah Valley.
+If walls could talk, those at By the Side of the Road Getaway Lodging would surely share some interesting tales of war and peace in the heart of Virginia’s beautiful Shenandoah Valley.
 Having served as the home of a prominent conscientious objector and early leader of the Mennonite Church, and later as a Civil War hospital following General Philip Sheridan’s devastating “burning of the Valley,” this large, post-Federal-period structure has provided shelter to many with opposing points of view.